rayandasoriya/100DaysOfCode/README.md

 ## Day 45
 Solved 1 coding problem from LeetCode using Python.
-1. The problem is related to Populating Next Right Pointers in Each Node .
+1. The problem is related to Populating Next Right Pointers in Each Node.
 Refer to Day45/Problem 1.pdf for more information regarding the problem.

 ## Day 46
 Solved 2 coding problems from LeetCode using Python.